 Summary

 Egregore is a non-linear first-person adventure game where you uncover an occult conspiracy in Cairo.
-Using a haunted astrolabe, you can connect persons, places, and things to alter the world around you.
+Using a haunted astrolabe, you connect persons, places, and things to alter the world around you.

 Overview